yissok/backend/README.md

 # useful
 - when node bastion aint running after deploy
-  - /var/log/cloud-init.log for user data log
+  - /var/log/cloud-init-output.log for user data log
 - when you fix something while ssh'd and want to let it run after you close the session
   - npm install -g forever && forever start server.js

 # TODO

 NEXT EPISODE:
-- retrieve cert in userdata and put it in certs dir
-  -  Unable to locate credentials.
-You can configure credentials by running "aws configure".
-- after being able to access parameter store, move all secrets from gh actions to there
-- when switching to pushing to main updating whole stack perhaps you should pull the node bastion ec2 into a separate cf template so that it doesn't go offline, idea would be to start doing some proper html serving via static s3 bucket instead so no downtime + when api changes, node bastion will gracefully let user know "maintainance period"
+- set up proxy to static s3 url
+- set up githubactions not to trigger api gateway redeploy if the change is in folder for static website and not re upload static website if changes are in java files
+  - restructure project to have API folder, UI folder and infrastructure.yaml
+- set up authorisation on node bastion
+-
+-
+-
+-
+-
+-

+LATE GAME:
+- go for load balancing asg or ecs nginx or kubernetes
+-

 ---

 ---